 Past Governor Florence Fischer-Herber gave a broad overview of Zonta International’s history, the engagement with UN partners, the educational programs, the international service and Zonta International Strategies to end Violence Against Women (ZISVAW) projects, the Foundation and the history of the district and area.

 In a panel discussion, two Young Women in Public Affairs awardees and one Women in Technology laureate gave their opinions on the challenges encountered by young women in 2019 and their expectations for the future.
 Following the #MeToo movement, they strongly assume being feminists.

-Taina Bofferding, Minister for Equality between Women and Men, emphasized during her keynote speech that since 1919, when women gained the right to vote in Luxembourg, remarkable progress and achievements have been accomplished in view of gender parity, but she noted that we still have a long way to go and full equality can only be successfully reached when working together with men.
+Taina Bofferding, Luxembourg Minister for Equality between Men and Women, emphasized during her keynote speech that since 1919, when women gained the right to vote in Luxembourg, remarkable progress and achievements have been accomplished in view of gender parity, but she noted that we still have a long way to go and full equality can only be successfully reached when working together with men.

 The academic session was highlighted by interludes with music of Bach, Tchaikovsky, Strauss and Mozart interpreted by a trio of wonderful and inspiring ladies of the Groupe Organza.
 The young creative dancer and choreographer Noa Nies chose the theme following Emma Watson’s speech at the UN in 2014:

 “I think it is right that I should be able to make decisions about my own body”